Artboomy/japanese-vocabulary-extractor/README.md

 jpvocab-extractor --add-english --type TYPE input_path
 ```

+If you wish to add furigana (in the current implementation just the reading of the whole word in hiragana) to the word, add the `--furigana` option, just like the `--add-english` option.
+They can also be combined.

 For manga only: If you have a parent folder with multiple volumes in separate folders, add `--parent` before the type:
 ```
 jpvocab-extractor --parent --type manga input_path